WangilaWakhongola/WangilaWakhongola/README.md

 # 💫 About Me:
 Passionate about learning new technologies and building useful projects.
-Continuously developing my knowledge in computer science and programming.<br>I love computer Science & Mathematics
+Continuously developing my knowledge in computer science and programming.<br>I love Computer & Science